Morphocam/Depth-Estimation/README.md

 ## Acknowledgements

-This work was supported by the Natural Environment Research Council (NERC).
-Thanks to Phil Garthen, Hari Surya Charan Mudragada, Stefanie Schwarz, Sebastian Speth, Hendrik Edelhoff and Ludwig Bothmann for pointing out an implementation issue with the computation of world coordinates.
+This work was supported by the Natural Environment Research Council.
+The authors extend their sincere gratitude to the management and research staff of the Bubye Valley
+Conservancy for their support and assistance with data collection.
+We also thank the Paul G. Allen Family Foundation for its generous funding contributions to the WildCAT Trust in Zimbabwe, which made the Bubye Valley Conservancy survey possible.

 ## License